Lagler-Gruener/Sol-CABackupDeploy/README.md

 > #### <b style='color:orange'>Important!</b>
 > Befor we can start with the deployment, we have to copy the HTTP URL from the 'CA-Monitor-Changes' LogicApp.
+>
-> Please select the LogicApp 'CA-Monitor-Changes' and switch to the 'Logic app designer'
+> <b>First,</b> please select the LogicApp 'CA-Monitor-Changes' and switch to the 'Logic app designer'

 ![GettheHTTPURL](./LogAnalytics/images/getlogicapphttpurl.png)